xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Description

 The `cdlComponents` object is a configuration element that can contain additional options and subcomponents.
 A `cdlComponents` can have the same properties as an `cdlOptions`.
-There is an additional property, `includeXcdl` which allows configuration data to be split into multiple files, included below the current object in the configuration hierarchy.
+There is an additional property, `includeCDLs` which allows configuration data to be split into multiple files, included below the current object in the configuration hierarchy.

 The `cdlComponents` object is implemented as a XML element that has one name attribute and a body.
 Within a single configuration, names must be unique.
 If a configuration contained two packages which defined the same entity, any references to that entity in a `requires` property or any other expression would be ambiguous.
 It is possible for a given name to be used by two different packages if those packages should never be loaded into a single configuration.
 For example, architectural HAL packages are allowed to reuse certain names because a single configuration cannot target two different architectures.
-For a recommended naming convention see the Section called Package Contents and Layout in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages).
+For a recommended naming convention see the Section called Package Contents and Layout in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages).

 Similarly to `cdlOptions` objects, if active and enabled, `cdlComponents` objects can generate preprocessor `#define` lines in a configuration header file, and decide if a set of source files are included in the build process.